mrkn/streamlit-julia-call/README.md

 #### v0.2.0 (WIP)

-In the development of the version v0.2.0, we're focusing to support multiple sessions.
+In the version v0.2.0, we want to migrate to PythonCall/juliacall.

 #### v0.3.0

-In the version v0.3.0, we want to add juliacall support.
+In the development of the version v0.3.0, we're focusing to support multiple sessions.

 #### v0.4.0